Forte Family Lawyers Melbourne

 PRENUPTIAL AND OTHER FINANCIAL AGREEMENTS

-Prenuptial and other Financial Agreements provide a couple with the comfort of knowing how their assets will be divided.
+Prenuptial and other Financial Agreements provide a couple with the comfort of knowing how their assets will be protected and divided.

 Divorce is only one aspect of family law.
 It is the process of finalising a marriage and is quite separate from sorting out future parenting arrangements and dividing up property.